rap1ds/keyword/README.md

 module.exports = highlevelKeywords;
 ```

-And then the `runner.js` file, which is mostly the same as in the previous example
+And then the `runner.js` file, which is mostly the same as in the previous example.

 ```javascript
 // keywords-with-parameters.js